Donna M. Kridelbaugh

 Volunteer, Planned Parenthood of Middle and East TN (2014–2015)

 Attended monthly volunteer events to fill supplies for patients.
-Actively worked on the “Vote No on One” campaign through data entry at phone banking events, recruiting volunteers and wrote letter to the editor.
+Actively worked on the “Vote No on One” campaign through data entry at phone banking events, recruiting volunteers and submitting a letter to the editor.

 Grants Consultant, Discover Life in America (2012–2014)

 Consulted on grants/fundraising strategies for non-profit that is conducting a biodiversity inventory in the Great Smoky Mountains.
-Previously, researched 350 foundations and narrowed to a targeted list of 15 and edited letters of inquiry.
+Tasks including funding research of over 350 foundations to identify priority funders and edited letters of inquiry.

 Member, Association for Women in Science (2012–2014)